JOSE-CEO/AmeriTrust/EMAIL_SETUP.md

 1. Go to your Vercel project dashboard
 2. Navigate to Settings → Environment Variables
-3. Add all SMTP_* variables with their production values
+3. Add RESEND_API_KEY with your production API key
+4. Add any additional SMTP_* variables if using fallback email
 4. Redeploy your application

 The email system will automatically use these environment variables in production.